 If you are interested in learning more about the activities of the JLC, we encourage you to sign up for email updates.
-The JLC is a project of the Tikvah Fund—to learn more about Tikvah’s work, click here to view our annual report or visit our website here.
+To learn more about Tikvah’s work, click here to view our annual report or visit our website here.

 Conference Co-Chairs